Grace Heritage Site

 Location: Brooks Lane

-The Grace Methodist Episcopal Church in Lincoln was first organized in 1872 and met in the Lincoln School (B) until the church construction was completed in 1885 by Quakers and Freedmen.
+The Grace Heritage Site (formerly the Grace Methodist Episcopal Church) in Lincoln was first organized in 1872 and met in the Lincoln School (B) until the church construction was completed in 1885 by Quakers and freedmen.
 The basement of the church was operated as a vocational school with local Quakers teaching sewing, cooking and shoe repair.
-In September of 1949, the congregation moved their services to Grace Annex United Methodist Church in Purcellville.
-The original structure is owned by the trustees of Grace Annex.
+In September of 1949, the congregation moved their services to a new site in Purcellville, now named the Agape United Methodist Church.
+The original structure is owned by the trustees of the Friends of Grace, which includes trustees of the Agape church.
 The building is currently the focus of an intensive restoration effort.
 Learn more about it here.

 One hundred twenty eight years ago in the small village of Lincoln, Virginia, Quakers and freed slaves joined together in building one of the first legal black churches in Loudoun County.

-The Grace Methodist Episcopal Church got its start in the "Old Lincoln Schoolhouse", officially called the Lincoln School -B (built in 1865 ) where newly freed slaves were educated in what was one of the first public schools for African Americans in Virginia.
-The church's congregation first organized in 1872 under the leadership of Reverend Henry Carroll, and in 1884, Quakers and Freemen built the existing church just up the hill from the school.
+The Grace Methodist Episcopal Church got its start in the "Old Lincoln Schoolhouse", also known as the Lincoln Colored School, and Lincoln School -B (built in 1865 ) where newly freed slaves were educated in one of the first public schools for African Americans in Virginia.
+The church's congregation first organized in 1872 under the leadership of Reverend Henry Carroll, and in 1884, Quakers and freedmen built the existing church just up the hill from the school.
 Stone Masons used native field stone and topped the structure with a bell that could be heard for miles.
 The building was dedicated on July 30, 1885, under the pastorate of Reverend John Bean, a circuit rider, whose churches included those in Middleburg, Leesburg, Lincoln and others.
 Services were originally held on the second and fourth Sundays, and the basement was used as a vocational school where Quakers taught sewing, cooking, shoe repair and other skills to the black community.

 The building never had plumbing, so water was carried from the nearby spring located south of the building.
 Two outhouses, one each for men and women were located on each side of the rear of the church and were reportedly "two-seaters."
 The location of the women's outhouse was recently discovered by archaeologists but the location of the men's room is still a mystery.